Visiting a Patient (family and friends)

-Located at 72 King William Road, North Adelaide.
+The Hospital is located at 72 King William Road, North Adelaide.
 There are car parks and entrances to the hospital on Kermode Street and the corner of Brougham Place and Sir Edwin Smith Avenue.
 Click here for a map of the hospital or here for a street map.

 The Women's and Children's Hospital has a number of useful services on site, such as banking facilities and shops.

-For information about our many departments please visit the services area of our site.
+For information about our many departments, please visit the services area of our site.

 Visiting hours vary according to the needs of individual patients.
 Please contact the ward before coming to visit.

 Visiting hours in the post natal and antenatal/gynaecology wards are from 1pm to 8pm daily.
 A rest period is encouraged between 1pm and 2pm.
 Visitors will not be admitted during this time.